eklam/War-Of-Conquest/README.md

 *While the conqueror Aegon Targaryen is forcing Westeros to bend, the Seven Kings must stand their ground before other Houses ally with this new foe.*

-#### Conqueror
-- **Conqueror objective:**
-Control any 5 home areas

 #### Kings
 - **Kings objective:**
-  1. The Conqueror must loose the game AND...
+  1. The Conqueror must not win the game AND...
-  2. Control your home area and 4 more castles or strongholds by end of round 10
+  2. Control your capital and 4 more castles or strongholds by end of round 10
 - **Special:**
-Kings may become Lords by loosing its home area for the *Conqueror*
+Kings may become Lords by loosing its capital for the *Conqueror*

 #### Lords
 - **Lords objective:**